AgataFafera/Learning-Python-ENG/README.md

 9) A dice rolling simulator. [dice_roll.py]
 10) A simple BMI calculator. [bmi.py]
 11) A word guessing game with 3 levels of difficulty. [wordguess.py in Word Guess folder]
+12) A file renamer allowing to rename multiple files at once. [renamer.py]